2005 Indianapolis 500: Carb Day

-Later in the afternoon, Penske Racing with driver Sam Hornish Jr. won the Checker's/Rally's Pit Stop Challenge.
-They defeated Andretti Green Racing (Bryan Herta) in the final round.
+Pit Stop Challenge

+The 29th annual Checkers and Rally's Pit Stop Challenge was held Friday May 27.
+Twelve teams competed in a single-elimination bracket.
+Eleven participants were named to the event.
+On May 18, a last-chance qualifying session was held, and Dario Franchitti advanced to fill the final spot.
+The bracket was determined by a blind draw.

+Four teams received byes for the first round.
+During the first round matches, Dan Wheldon was issued a 3-second penalty for a tire out-of-bounds, but he would have lost either way.
+Scott Sharp lost to Bryan Herta due to a 5-second penalty for a missing lug nut.
+The matchup between Sam Hornish Jr. and Dario Franchitti was re-run due to a timing and scoring malfunction.
+During the quarterfinals, a rain shower halted the event for about 25 minutes.
+The finals pitted Penske versus Andretti Green, with the crew of Sam Hornish Jr. defeating Bryan Herta.
+It was the first and only victory in the event for Hornish, and the eighth overall for Penske.

 Race summary

 Start

 Race day emerged warm and sunny, with temperatures in the mid 70s (°F), and no chance of rain.
 Speedway chairperson Mari Hulman George gave the command to start engines at 11:58 a.m.
 (EST).
 The field assembled for 2 parade laps and 1 pace lap behind the Chevrolet Corvette C6 pace car, driven by Colin Powell.

 At the start, a very well-aligned field saw polesitter Tony Kanaan take the lead into Turn 1.
 The field circulated safely through the 1st lap.
 In Turn 3, Sam Hornish Jr. passed Kanaan for the lead, and led the 1st lap.
 Kanaan re-took the lead on lap 3.
 The duo traded the lead once more before Larry Foyt crashed on lap 18, bringing out the first caution.
+Foyt would be hospitalized by the crash.

 Most of the leaders pitted under the yellow, and Kanaan won the race off the pit road.